-Laureano’s 2-run shot gives Athletics 7-3 win over Astros
+Laureano’s 2-run shot sends A’s to 7-3 win over Astros

 TRAINER’S ROOM

-Athletics: DH Mitch Moreland sat out a second straight game on Saturday with a tight hamstring.
+Athletics: DH Mitch Moreland sat out a second straight game with a tight hamstring.

-Astros: 3B Alex Bregman was out of the lineup on Saturday as he deals with what manager Dusty Baker said were “sore legs.”
-He is expected to return for the next game. … RHP Pedro Báez was transferred from the COVID injured list to the 10-day injured list with a sore right shoulder. … RHP Austin Pruitt was transferred to the 60-day injured list after having elbow surgery this offseason.
+Astros: 3B Alex Bregman was out of the lineup as he deals with what manager Dusty Baker said were “sore legs.”
+He is expected to return for the next game. … RHP Pedro Báez was transferred from the COVID-19 injured list to the 10-day IL with a sore right shoulder. … RHP Austin Pruitt was transferred to the 60-day injured list after having elbow surgery this offseason.

 UP NEXT